A Unified Adaptive Tensor Approximation Scheme to Accelerate Composite Convex Optimization: Algorithmic Framework

-\end{definition} Note that similar condition of \eqref{Criterion:Approximate-Adaptive} for smooth nonconvex optimization has already been proposed in \cite{Birgin-Gardenghi-Martinez-Santos-Toint-2017}, and in the case $r(\x) =0$ and $p=2$, our approximativeness measure does not include the following condition:
+\end{definition} Note that the condition \eqref{Criterion:Approximate-Adaptive} without $\bar{\xi}$ was firstly proposed in \cite{Birgin-Gardenghi-Martinez-Santos-Toint-2017} for smooth nonconvex optimization.
+In the case of $r(\x) =0$ and $p=2$, such approximativeness measure does not include the following condition:

 and thus weaker than the one used in \cite{Cartis-2011-Adaptive-I}.
 This relaxation also suggests other approximations and implementable solution methods for \eqref{Subprob:Cubic}.
 For instance, Carmon and Duchi proposed to use gradient descent method to solve \eqref{Subprob:Cubic}, and they proved that it works well even when $m(\y; \x, \sigma)$ is nonconvex.
-However, the function $m(\y; \x, \sigma)$ in our case is strongly convex, and thus the gradient descent is expected to exhibit a fast (linear) convergence behavior.
-For more general case of $r(\x) \neq0$ and $p\ge 2$, we may resort to the accelerated proximal gradient method (APGD) with the initialization $\x_0=\x$ and the step size $\alpha>0$ with the $k$-th iteration being:
+However, the function $m(\y; \x, \sigma)$ in our case is {strictly convex as long as $y \neq x$}, and thus the gradient descent is {likely} to exhibit a fast (linear) convergence behavior. {When $r(\x) \neq0$ and $p=2$, we solve the subproblem with accelerated proximal gradient method (APGD) as $m(\y; \x, \sigma)$ is guaranteed to be convex in this case.
+For more general case of $r(\x) \neq0$ and $p\ge 3$, we may resort to some existing algorithms \cite{Ghadimi-Lan-Zhang-2016, Ghadimi-Lan-2016, Jiang-Lin-Ma-Zhang-2019} tailored for nonconvex composite optimization.
+In particular, we adopt the proximal gradient method (PGD) \cite{Ghadimi-Lan-Zhang-2016}} with the initialization $\x_0=\x$ and the step size $\alpha>0$ with the $k$-th iteration being:

 until $\x_{i,k}\approx \argmin_{\y \in \br^d} \ m(\y; \x, \sigma)$.